state-alchemists/zrb/docs/concepts/task-lifecycle.md

 # Set Maximum Retry

+By default, Zrb Tasks has a retry mechanism.
+For Task and CmdTask, the default retry is two.
+That means that Zrb will attempt to re-execute the Task twice more time in case of failure.

-To set the maximum retries, you can use `retry` attribute.
+To set the maximum retries, you can use the `retry` attribute.

 ```python
 from zrb import runner, CmdTask